Alan Baker Brazilian Jiu-Jitsu

 Each section can be studied individually, but they should complement each other if the student decides to engage in both areas.
 This approach is not necessarily the case and typical sport-based process.
 The bringing together of these two areas of study is what makes this program unique.

 - Philosophy – Understanding what you’re trying to do and what your goal is as you train is very important.
-Each level, from basic up to advanced, has a specific training methodology in philosophy that is followed to ensure a proper mindset and keep the student focused and on track for their overall goals of obtaining proficiency.
+Each level, from basic up to advanced (White belt to Black belt), has a specific training methodology in philosophy that is followed to ensure a proper mindset and keep the student focused and on track for their overall goals of obtaining proficiency.

 Self Defense Perspective